Golden Age of Piracy: History

 Piracy arose out of, and mirrored on a smaller scale, conflicts over trade and colonization among the rival European powers of the time, including the empires of Britain, Spain, the Netherlands, Portugal, and France.
 Most pirates in this era were of English, Welsh, Dutch, Irish, and French origin.
-Many pirates came from poorer urban areas in search of a way to make money and of reprieve.
-London in particular was known for high unemployment, crowding, and poverty which drove people to piracy.
-Piracy also offered power and quick riches.
+Many pirates came from poorer urban areas, such as the ports of London, in search of a way to make money and of reprieve.
+Piracy, therefore, offered power and quick riches.

 Buccaneering period, c.
 1650–1680

 Historians such as John Fiske mark the beginning of the Golden Age of Piracy at around 1650, when the end of the Wars of Religion allowed European countries to resume the development of their colonial empires.
 This involved considerable seaborne trade and a general economic improvement: there was money to be made – or stolen – and much of it traveled by ship.

 French buccaneers had established themselves on northern Hispaniola as early as 1625, but lived at first mostly as hunters of pigs and cattle rather than robbers; their transition to full-time piracy was gradual and motivated in part by Spanish efforts to wipe out both the buccaneers and the prey animals on which they depended.
 The buccaneers' migration from Hispaniola's mainland to the more defensible offshore island of Tortuga limited their resources and accelerated their piratical raids.
 According to Alexandre Exquemelin, a buccaneer and historian from this period, the Tortuga buccaneer Pierre Le Grand pioneered the settlers' attacks on galleons making the return voyage to Spain.
-The French buccaneer François l'Olonnais (Jean-David Nau) was known for his extreme infamous cruelty towards Spanish prisoners on the island of Martinica served as a home port for French buccaneers like him, allowing the French to operate in the Caribbean against Spanish ships.
+The French buccaneer François l'Olonnais (Jean-David Nau) was known for his extreme infamous cruelty towards Spanish prisoners on the island of Martinica, which served as a home port for French buccaneers like him, allowing the French to operate in the Caribbean against Spanish ships.

 The growth of buccaneering on Tortuga was augmented by the English capture of Jamaica from Spain in 1655.
 The early English governors of Jamaica freely granted letters of marque to Tortuga buccaneers and to their own countrymen, while the growth of Port Royal provided these raiders with a far more profitable and enjoyable place to sell their booty.
 In the 1660s, the new French governor of Tortuga, Bertrand d'Ogeron, similarly provided privateering commissions both to his own colonists and to English cutthroats from Port Royal.
 These conditions brought Caribbean buccaneering to its zenith, culminating in Henry Morgan's Panama expedition in 1670 which saw Panama City plundered, sacked, and burned the following year.

 The devastations brought by buccaneers finally drove the Spanish crown to authorize privateering, which they had traditionally allowed only in very limited ways, in order to hunt down piracy and contraband.
-The led to the emergence of the guarda costa, who would become especially relevant the following century.
+This led to the emergence of the guarda costa, who would become especially relevant the following century.